1997 in British music: Summary

 Oasis released their highly anticipated third album, Be Here Now, on 21 August (in the UK).
-It sold 695,761 copies in its first three days to become the fastest selling album in UK history until 2015, when the record was surpassed by Adele's third studio album 25.
+It sold 695,761 copies in its first three days and 813,000 copies in its first week.
+As of 2023, it is the fastest-selling album in UK history.
 Radiohead's third album, OK Computer, was released in June and topped the UK Albums Chart for two weeks.
 Met with widespread critical acclaim, it was voted the greatest album of all time by Q Magazine readers barely months after its release.

 Compared to just five years earlier, singles sales were very high this year.
 From 22 June right through to the end of the year, every single #1 sold at least 100,000 copies a week.
 Like the previous year, 24 singles topped the chart, double as many as 1992.

 The Spice Girls continued their success from 1996, once again getting three number ones.
 The first was the double A-side songs "Mama" and "Who Do You Think You Are"; the latter of which was the Comic Relief single for 1997.
 This ensured the group became the first act to have their first four singles all reach number 1.
 This was followed by "Spice Up Your Life" in October, and "Too Much" in December, which once again gave them the Christmas number one single.
 They had now become the first act to have their first six singles reach number 1, but this run would be broken in 1998, with "Stop" only reaching #2.
 Spice Girls also had great success on the album charts as Spice and Spiceworld were two of the top five best sellers of 1997.

 The Backstreet Boys released their second international album Backstreet's Back.
 The album was a massive success reaching number two and selling over 800,000 copies in the U.K. The three singles released from the album were massive hits with "Everybody (Backstreet's Back)" reaching number 3 and "As Long as You Love Me" also reaching number three and staying in the charts for 19 weeks.